-Students completing this subject should:
+Students completing this subject will be able to:

 In addition to learning specific skills that will assist students in their future careers in science, they will have the opportunity to develop generic skills that will assist them in any future career path.
 These include:

 - problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies;